blewater/boxed/README.md

 * Any loosely-coupled server to remote activities.

 ## Examples
-* _~~Guess~~_[Hack the shared (Diffie-Hellman) secret.](https://github.com/tradeline-tech/workflow/tree/development/examples/secret) (crack the secret with your add-on, and we will feature your solution).
+* _~Guess~_[Hack the shared (Diffie-Hellman) secret.](https://github.com/tradeline-tech/workflow/tree/development/examples/secret) (_crack the secret exchanging algorithm with your coding add-on, and we will feature your solution_).

-* Distributed K8s deployment.
+* Distributed Containers deployment.

 * Remote Tic-tac-toe play.

-## Features
-* Dynamic task configuration bootstrapping.

-* Monitor Your remote task hiccups centrally.

-* Resume your workflow activities instantly, where you left off.

-* Run your distributed tasks linearly as you declare them.

-* Instant usage that scales to your workflow needs.

-* _where the rubber hit the road_, tech borne-out from demanding distributed deployment conditions.

 ## Steps to create a workflow
 1. Declare your tasks _sequentially_.

+  _Optionally, declare a Mongo connection._

 2. Start the gRPC server,

-    Optionally, declare a Mongo connection.

 3. Start your remote client to **run** your workflow :)